ChoiSanghyukRoy/OrgUNETR/README.md

 ### To run code,
 The dataset path should be specified in line 108.
-The hyper-parameter of OrgUNETR can be modified in line 475.
+The hyper-parameter of OrgUNETR can be modified through line 475.

 ### Contact